henrriusdev/templdais/README.md

 Not implementable (yet):

-- Countdown (sorry, templ doesn´t allows dynamic style attribute for set `--value` css variable)
+- Countdown & Radial Progress (sorry, templ doesn´t allows dynamic style attribute for set `--value` css variable)
 - Tab (it needs a tabs and tabpanel, maybe in a long future I'll work on this)
 - Timeline (for now, it includes many features that I can´t do it myself yet)
 - Indicator (it is a section with a badge... implement yourself)